AumPauskar/spotify-cli/README.md

         }
     }
     ```
-    Make sure to replace `YOUR_CLIENT` and `YOUR_SECRET` with the client id and client secret you copied from the Spotify Developer Dashboard.
+    Make sure to replace `YOUR_CLIENT` and `YOUR_SECRET` with the client ID and client secret you copied from the Spotify Developer Dashboard.
-7. With spotify web/app open, run the app.
+7. With Spotify web/app open, run the app.
     ```bash
+    py main.py
+    ```
+    or if you are using Linux
+    ```bash
-    python main.py
+    python3 main.py
     ```